evgeniy-kachan/youtube-shorts-generator/DOCKER_SETUP.md

     ```

 2.  **Create an environment file:**
-    Copy the example environment file.
-You can customize it later if needed.
+    Create `.env` and add your DeepSeek API key along with other overrides:

     ```bash
-    cp .env.example .env
+    cat <<'EOF' > .env
+HOST=0.0.0.0
+PORT=8000
+DEEPSEEK_API_KEY=sk-xxxx
+DEEPSEEK_MODEL=deepseek-reasoner
+EOF
     ```

 3.  **Build and run the application:**
-    This command will build the Docker images for the frontend and backend, pull the Ollama image, and start all services in the background.
+    This command will build the Docker images for the frontend and backend and start all services in the background.

     ```bash
     docker-compose up --build -d
     ```

-4.  **Pull the Ollama model:**
-    Once the containers are running, you need to pull the LLM model that the application will use.

-    ```bash
-    docker-compose exec ollama ollama pull llama3.1:8b
-    ```

-    _(You can replace `llama3.1:8b` with any other model specified in your `.env` file)._

-5.  **Access the application:**
+4.  **Access the application:**
     Open your web browser and navigate to `http://localhost`.
 The React frontend should be visible and ready to accept YouTube links or local file uploads.

 ## Usage

 - **API:** The backend API is available at `http://localhost:8000/docs`.
 - **Frontend:** The user interface is at `http://localhost`.
-- **Ollama:** The Ollama API is at `http://localhost:11434`.

 ## Managing the Application